Build Trauma-Informed Skills Today

 • Resist re-traumatization

-• This series was primarily designed for K-12 educators and classroom-based staff.
-However, many of the insights, skills and perspectives shared in the course may be relevant to anyone who works with children or youth.
-Among those who may also benefit from this training are paraprofessionals, school-based service professionals (e.g., physical, occupational, and speech therapists), coaches, after-school program staff, and librarians.
+• This series is for adults who work with children and youth.
+The insights, skills and perspectives shared in the course may be relevant to a variety of roles, including but not limited to: paraprofessionals, school-based service professionals (e.g., physical, occupational, and speech therapists), coaches, children- and youth- serving organization staff, and librarians.

 • The training is free and can be shared widely.